xlambein/twit-commit/README.md

 If you have any suggestion for improvements, I'd be very happy to hear them!
 Get in touch with me at: `xlambein [AT] gmail [DOT] com`.

-You can also follow my commits here: https://github.com/xlambein/commits
+You can also follow my twit-commits here: https://github.com/xlambein/commits

 ## So, Um, Why????